Fizzadar/pointlessramblings.com/pages/Info.md

 ### Website Info

 Generated HTML by [Luapress](http://luapress.org).
-Served by [Nginx](http://nginx.org).
-Transported by a VM hosted on a server in [Germany](http://afterburst.com/datacenters).
+Served by a VM hosted on a server in [Germany](http://afterburst.com/datacenters).
 Designed for screens of all sizes.
 Source [on GitHub](https://github.com/Fizzadar/pointlessramblings.com).

 ### Index Masts